 How to Communicate with Your Business Partners

 Greetings are an important part of daily life and, of course, conversations in particular.
-This is also true at the workplace.
-Before starting to discuss any kind of business or, in fact, starting any conversation on any topic whatsoever, take the time to greet your counterparts and inquire about their personal and their family’s wellbeing.
+This is also true for the workplace.
+Before starting to discuss any kind of business or, in fact, starting any conversation on any topic whatsoever, take the time to greet your business partners and ask about their personal and their family’s wellbeing.

-It might seem almost needless to say, but please abstain from discussing or even mentioning any controversial topics such as the problems the nation has to endure.
+It might seem almost needless to say, but please don’t discuss or even mention any controversial topics such as the problems the nation is currently enduring.
 Also, do not discuss topics such as religion or politics in a business environment.
 In this regard, South Africa is no different from any other industrialized country.

-While punctuality is held in high regard in South Africa, it is often somewhat hard to get everyone assembled on time.
-This is obviously not caused by a laid back approach to appointments, but by transportation and traffic issues.
-Try not to schedule back-to-back appointments, as chances are slim you are going to make more than one or two.
+While punctuality is important in South Africa, it is often somewhat hard to get everyone to come in on time.
+This is usually not caused by a laid-back approach to appointments, but by transportation and traffic issues.
+Try not to schedule back-to-back appointments, as chances are slim you are going to make them all on time.